Connect with a certified trainer for free

 • Repetitive use, like motions used in tennis and golf

-• An injury, such as a breaking a fall with an outstretched arm
+• An injury, such as breaking a fall with an outstretched arm, which may result in an overextended elbow

 • Making a sudden movement when exercising without warming up properly